 Secondly, you can use these in your cover letter.
 In the body of your letter, you can mention one or two of these skills, and give a specific example of a time when you demonstrated each skill at work.

 Finally, you can use these skill words in your interview.
 Make sure you have at least one example for a time you demonstrated each of the top five skills listed here.

 Of course, each job will require different skills and experiences, so make sure you read the job description carefully and focus on the skills listed by the employer.

 Top Five Human Resources Skills

 Communication is a critical soft skill for people working in human resources.
 You will have to communicate effectively with people across an organization, from entry-level employees to the CEO.
 You have to be able to explain verbally and in writing any and all information related to company policy.
 Often, people in human resources have to conduct interviews, give presentations, and lead meditations.
 All of these take strong communication skills.

 Being a good communicator also means being a good listener.
 In human resources, you need to listen carefully to the questions and concerns of everyone in the organization.

 Employees in human resources help solve a variety of work conflicts, whether they are between two colleagues or an employee and his or her employer.
-HR staff need skills in negotiation and mediation.
-They need to patiently listen to both sides, and resolve the issue in a respectful and appropriate way.
+HR staff needs skills in negotiation and mediation.
+They need to patiently listen to both sides and resolve the issue in a respectful and appropriate way.

 HR employees make lots of decisions for a company, ranging from whom to hire to how to resolve a dispute between employees.
 Therefore, it is important that they are critical thinkers who can weigh the pros and cons of an event and then make a decision.